Subchapter G. SYSTEM MANAGEMENT RESPONSIBILITIES

 (ii) A reduction in turbidity is achieved when the source water turbidity is less than 1.0 NTU.

-(3) Beginning May 16, 1992, a supplier using diatomaceous earth filtration shall, following backwashing and recoating of diatomaceous earth filters, filter-to-waste until one of the following occurs:
+(3) A water supplier using diatomaceous earth filtration shall, following backwashing and recoating of diatomaceous earth filters, filter-to-waste until one of the following occurs:

 (i) The filter bed effluent turbidity is less than 1.0 NTU at the normal production flow rate.